 But aside from its call to nature lovers and urbanites, The Philippines also entices tourists with the unparalleled hospitality of its people.
 The locals refer to themselves as ‘Pinoys’ and ‘Pinays.’
 Call me biased, but there is no populace in the world that compares to Filipinos in terms of generosity and good manners.
 Plastered on most faces is a relentless smile, full of warmth.
 There is no Filipino I have come across who isn’t willing to share their joie de vivre, a love of life and of living, with any stranger they cross paths with.
 For Filipinos, its about family, food and friends in that order.
 It’s a society centered around fun: the “unofficial” number one sport in the Philippines is watching beauty pageants and our favorite form of feasting is called a boodle fight or kamayan, where food is served across a table laid with banana leaves and partakers eat with their hands.
 Just don’t take offense when Filipinos don’t show up on time as lateness is a national epidemic.

-Some fun facts about the Philippines
+Some fun facts about the Philippines and a dozen more if you’re curiosity is piqued!

 - The Philippines has the longest Christmas season, with celebrations starting in September and lasting until the first week of January.